 - Allows you to clean the body without removing all clothes

 There are two types of post-surgery pants I’d recommend.

 #1 Unisex Side-Button Pants

-The fist is a unisex pair of blue pants.
+The first is a unisex pair of blue pants.
 They have buttons on both sides of the pants that can be opened for cleaning, ventilation, and comfort.